AviatrixSystems/Docs/HowTos/general_glossary.rst

 IDaaS (Identity as a Service)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A subscription service for IAM (Identity and Access Management).
+A subscription service for `IAM (Identity and Access Management) <https://docs.aviatrix.com/HowTos/general_glossary.html#iam-identity-and-access-management>`.
 IDaaS helps ensure that authorized users can access systems while still keeping those systems secure.
 Okta and OneLogin are examples of IDaaS companies.

 In-Band Management
 ^^^^^^^^^^^^^^^^^^^^^

 In-Band Management is the ability to administer a network via the LAN.
-See Out of Band (OOB).
+See `Out of Band (OOB) <https://docs.aviatrix.com/HowTos/general_glossary.html#oob-out-of-band>`.

 Infrastructure
 ^^^^^^^^^^^^^^^^^^^^^